OS2Forms/os2forms/modules/os2forms_digital_post/README.md

 ## Beskedfordeler

-Thie digital post module depends on [Beskedfordeler for Drupal](https://github.com/itk-dev/beskedfordeler-drupalon) to get get information on how or why not a digital post has been delivered (cf.
+The digital post module depends on [Beskedfordeler for Drupal](https://github.com/itk-dev/beskedfordeler-drupalon) to get get information on how or why not a digital post has been delivered (cf.
 [BeskedfordelerEventSubscriber](src/EventSubscriber/BeskedfordelerEventSubscriber.php)).